shoroogAlghamdi/Tetris/README.md

 Five design patterns have been applied depending on the requirements of the project and the applications of each pattern:

 - Facade
-  - Façade pattern offers a way of communication between clients and subsystems.
+  - Facade pattern offers a way of communication between clients and subsystems.
   - Provides a unified interface to a set of interfaces in a subsystem.
 So, instead of instantiating all classes in the main, you can instaniate only the Facade class.

 - Singleton